flatironinstitute/SlurmUtil/README.md

 This project is to monitor a slurm cluster and to provide a set of user interfaces to display the monitoring data.

-## Monitoring
+## Monitoring Framework
 On each node of the slurm cluster, a deamon cluster_host_mon.py is running and reporting the monitored data (running processes' user, slurm_job_id, cpu, memory, io ...) to a MQTT server (for example, mon5.flatironinstitute.org).

-A InfluxDB server (for example, worker1090.flatironinstitute.org) is set up to save data.
+An InfluxDB server (for example, worker1090.flatironinstitute.org) is set up to store the monitoring data.

-In the monitoring server, we use Phao Python Client to subscribe to the MQTT server and receive data from it.
+A monitoring server (for example, mon7.flatironinstiute.org) is set up to receive, forward and display the monitoring data.
+We use Phao Python Client to subscribe to the MQTT server and thus receive data from it.
 We also use PySlurm to retrieve data from slurm server periodically.
-Theese incoming data will be
+These incoming data will be
 1) parsed and indexed;
 2) saved to data file (${hostname}_sm.p) and index file (${hostname}_sm.px);
-3) saved to a measurement (for example, slurmdb_1) in InfluxDB
+3) saved to a measurement (for example, slurmdb_2) in InfluxDB
-3) sent to the web interface (http://${webserver}:8126/updateSlurmData) to refresh the displayed data
+3) sent to the web interface (http://${webserver}:8126/updateSlurmData) to display

 ## Web Interface
 Web server is built using CherryPy.
 You can see an example of it at http://mon7:8126/.
 The set of user interfaces includes: